 Ikos 3D Building Toys Creator Pack

-Named after the 20-sided geometric shape, which you probably know as an icosahedron, Ikos is like a modular, 3-dimensional jigsaw puzzle.
+Named after the 20-sided geometric shape, which you probably know as an icosahedron, Ikos is like a modular, three-dimensional jigsaw puzzle.
 It’s comprised of 26 identical recycled plastic pieces that snap together to form a perfect sphere.
 But, since nobody wants to build a ball over and over, they also interlock in endless combinations of designs so kids can get creative and make 3D “art.”
 In the process they’ll purportedly learn about spatial relations, problem-solving, and what the hell an icosahedron is.

 Handtrux Beach Backhoe

-For a truck-obsessed little kid, the only thing cooler than seeing a bulldozer is being a bulldozer.
+For a truck-obsessed seven-year-old, the only thing cooler than seeing a bulldozer is being a bulldozer.
 Handtrux makes it suddenly possible for them to move more sand with their little hands than they ever could with a normal shovel, and, as a bonus, it doubles as a sweet Transformers costume come Halloween.